 Other Concerns Discovered In my Income At Home Review

 - The representative makes it sound like there is minimal investment and that you can use the corporate website to build your business.

 - Unless you have a large list of family, friends, and colleagues to contact in order to recruit them into your business you’ll need to purchase leads and a lead capture website.

-The WFHW team does not recommend the Income At Home or Herbalife program due to the lack of transparency and aggressive marketing approach the company endorses in order to build the business.
+The WFHW team does not recommend the Income At Home due to the lack of transparency and aggressive marketing approach the company endorses in order to build the business.

 Terri – WFHW